 Ransomware attacks are not only slowly expanding, but they are becoming more sophisticated with time.
-Cyber criminals have turned to spear phishing emails targeting selective individuals as systems got better at filtering out spam.
+Cybercriminals have turned to spear-phishing emails targeting selective individuals as systems got better at filtering out spam.

-Quick Peek Into The History Of Ransomwares
+Quick Peek Into The History Of Ransomware

 27 years ago(1989), the first ransomware in history emerged called the AIDS Trojan.
-It spread via floppy disks, and resulted in delivering $189 to a P.O. box in Panama to pay the ransom.
+It spread via floppy disks and resulted in delivering $189 to a P.O. box in Panama to pay the ransom.

 Magento then issued patches for Magento Commerce and eradicated the extension as a precautionary measure to defend CMS malware.
 The eCommerce service provider believes that the attack was not specific to its software but maybe to a more general ‘server vulnerability’.
-The company later urged its customers to apply all new available software patches for the version of Magento they were running on.
+The company later urged its customers to apply all-new available software patches for the version of Magento they were running on.

 It only takes one person clicking on the incorrect thing, and the entire system goes for a toss.
-Typically, small or medium sized businesses often do not backup their data, and do not engage in rigorous cyber hygiene training.
+Typically, small or medium-sized businesses often do not back up their data and do not engage in rigorous cyber hygiene training.
 One of the major reasons is the lack of dedicated IT staff members to supervise security.
 It’s not that small businesses cannot afford investing in security to detect and avoid intrusion, but they are, to a large extent, oblivious to the security risks involved.

-Often times, when organizations do get attacked by ransomware, they readily pay the ransom, especially small businesses, when the exhorted amount is not too large and also because small companies often cannot afford to forfeit access to their information, files or IT systems.
+Often, when organizations do get attacked by ransomware, they readily pay the ransom, especially small businesses, when the exhorted amount is not too large and also because small companies often cannot afford to forfeit access to their information, files or IT systems.
 Also, they typically can not afford losing time in recovering or recreating their lost resources.
 To get rid of the problem, paying is the easiest solution available to them.
 Although this also leads to them being branded as a ‘paying customer’ subsequently encouragers to make more attacks.

 We cannot guess what ransomware will look like in the future, but it is evident that over the years, attacks have become more planned and targeted, and require minor infrastructure to be deployed.
 Ransomware-as-a-service is a thing you can buy now, where you can have live chat support to receive payment!

 In an ideal world, each online business would grow not just a business plan, but also a data strategy.
-They should have a thorough understanding of all the information they have, where it is stored how they can access it, as well who can access it.
-It is highly beneficial to adopt a secure software for threat intrusion, detection and prevention.
+They should have a thorough understanding of all the information they have, where it is stored, how they can access it, as well as who can access it.
+It is highly beneficial to adopt secure software for threat intrusion, detection and prevention.
 Also backing up software is critical, so that you can preserve data even after a cyber attack.

 In an event of a cyber attack, like ransomware attacks, online businesses must contact their IT vendors and have them isolate systems, take them offline, wipe the systems, and execute restorations.

-Whether an online business chooses cloud-based or physical data backups depends on the measure of data an organization utilizes, and how frequently the business needs to backup its data.
+Whether an online business chooses cloud-based or physical data backups depends on the measure of data an organization utilizes, and how frequently the business needs to back up its data.
 Either way, it is recommended to have multiple copies of data in multiple sites.